Housing Rights

 Back to top

-Our specialist Housing and Property Solicitors have expertise in a broad range of legal matters including:
+Our specialist housing solicitors have expertise in a broad range of housing legal matters including:

 Housing Disrepair Claims

-We understand how disruptive faults and disrepair in your home can be, especially if your landlord has refused to sort repairs or hasn’t kept the house in a suitable condition.
-Our team of specialists endeavour to get you quick results wherever possible to get your home back to the way it should be.
+We understand how disruptive disrepair in your home can be, especially if your landlord has refused to sort repairs or has failed to keep the house in repair.
+Our team of housing disrepair specialists will endeavour to get you quick results wherever possible to get your landlord to complete repairs to your home which fall within their responsibility.

 Defending Possession Proceedings

 Our compassionate and expert team are well known for representing tenants facing claims for possession of their homes.
+We can also help if you own your home and your mortgage lender seeks possession.
 At Hodge Jones & Allen, we understand how difficult and stressful this situation can be and will fight to protect your rights and obtain the best outcome possible for you.

-We understand how traumatising an eviction can be, especially if it’s unlawful.
-If you are evicted without a court order, we can assist you with obtaining an injunction against your landlord to re-permit you access to the property.
+If you are evicted from your home without a court order, or are being harassed or threatened by your landlord we can assist you with obtaining an injunction against your landlord to re-permit you access to the property.

 Back to top

-1. Speak to your landlord before pursuing a claim.
-If they don’t respond in a reasonable time, you may have a claim.
+Speak to your landlord before pursuing a claim.
+If they don’t respond in a reasonable time, you may have a housing disrepair claim.

-2. Contact our specialist Property Law and Housing Solicitors for a free initial assessment and to discuss your funding options.
+Contact our specialist housing solicitors for a free initial assessment and to discuss your funding options.

-3. Our team will assess your case for legal merits and then if there is a legal case, we will allocate to the best Solicitor to deal with your matter.
+Our team will assess your case for legal merits and then if there is a legal case, we will allocate it to one of our experienced housing solicitors to deal with your matter.

 Back to top

-Our specialist Property Solicitors will handle your case with expertise, discretion and the utmost sensitivity.
-We’re entirely committed to achieving the best result for all our clients, supporting them through the process and working very hard to get justice for you.
+Our specialist housing solicitors will handle your case with expertise, discretion and the utmost sensitivity.
+We’re entirely committed to achieving the best result for all our clients, supporting them through the process and will work hard to get justice for you.

-Our expert Solicitors have an excellent track record for successfully challenging authorities and resolving claims quickly with a vast experience dealing with an array of housing claims.
+Our expert housing solicitors have an excellent track record for successfully challenging authorities and resolving claims quickly with a vast experience dealing with an array of housing legal claims.

 "The team at HJA showed empathy and the highest level of professionalism to my situation, and turned around a possible injustice."